outsinre/outsinre.github.com/_posts/2017-11-28-archlinux.md

 [root@host ~ #] timedatectl set-timezone Asia/Chongqiong
 ```

-1. From the past experience (i.e. Gentoo installation), it's better to set time first and then time zone.
+1. From the [past experience](https://www.zhstar.win/2015/09/10/lvm-luks-lvm/), it's better to set time first and then time zone.
 2. If all that fails, then resort to [ntpd](https://wiki.archlinux.org/index.php/Ntpd).

 # pacman